 We’re all raised differently, which means we all communicate differently.
-If you grew up in a house with yelling and swearing, chances are, that’s how you communicate.
-But, that doesn’t work with someone who didn’t grow up that way, and doesn’t understand that form of communication.
+If you grew up in a house with yelling and swearing, that’s how you communicate.
+But that doesn’t work with someone who didn’t grow up that way and doesn’t understand that form of communication.

 Listen, relationships are tough.
-Even the happiest, most functional ones, go through tumultuous phases.
+Even the happiest, most functional ones go through tumultuous phases.
 It’s pretty normal.
-There’s no such thing as ‘smooth sailing’ because you’re bound to run into an unexpected wave, or even a storm.
+There’s no such thing as ‘smooth sailing’ because you’re bound to run into an unexpected wave or storm.

-Being able to effectively communicate means you’re choosing your relationship, every single day.
-You show up for it, you’re both present, and ready to put in the work.
+Being able to communicate means effectively you’re choosing your relationship every single day.
+You show up for it; you’re both present and ready to do the work.
 If you don’t, you’ll have a constant battle on your hands, and that deck is stacking pretty high against the two of you.

-In a long term relationship, small things become ginormous.
+In a long-term relationship, small things become ginormous.
 It’s true.
-It used to bug you the way your partner squeezed the tube of toothpaste, but now it’s bordering on becoming a deal breaker.
+It used to bug you how your partner squeezed the tube of toothpaste, but now it’s bordering on becoming a deal breaker.
 Having a common ground, along with open and honest communication, can make the wheels of your relationship straighten and get back on track.

 Bringing In An Expert